JunghoSon/react-ajax-tutorial/README.md

 });
 ```

-This test mounts a component and makes sure that it didn‚Äôt throw during rendering.
+This test mounts a component and makes sure that it didn??ôt throw during rendering.
 Tests like this provide a lot value with very little effort so they are great as a starting point, and this is the test you will find in `src/App.test.js`.

 When you encounter bugs caused by changing components, you will gain a deeper insight into which parts of them are worth testing in your application.
 This might be a good time to introduce more specific tests asserting specific expected output or behavior.

-If you‚Äôd like to test components in isolation from the child components they render, we recommend using [`shallow()` rendering API](http://airbnb.io/enzyme/docs/api/shallow.html) from [Enzyme](http://airbnb.io/enzyme/).
+If you??ôd like to test components in isolation from the child components they render, we recommend using [`shallow()` rendering API](http://airbnb.io/enzyme/docs/api/shallow.html) from [Enzyme](http://airbnb.io/enzyme/).
 You can write a smoke test with it too:

 ```sh
 npm install --save-dev enzyme react-addons-test-utils